doug-friedman/topicdoc/README.md

 that void with functions that easily allow you to run those diagnostics/metrics efficiently on a variety of topic models.

+Currently, only topic models from the `topicmodels` library are supported.
+However, I’m targeting those from the `stm` library next.

 ## Installation

 You can install the development version of topicdoc from